haiwen/seafile-admin-docs/manual/deploy_pro/multi_tenancy.md

 ![](../images/auto-upload/1e6326f5-60eb-4720-8e55-c92f6c2f5f68.png)

-**Finally**, **Finally**, open the browser and enter the Seafile login page, click `Single Sign-On`.
+**Finally**, open the browser and enter the Seafile login page, click `Single Sign-On`.
 In the new page, enter your email address ending with the company domain name, click the `Log In` button will jump to the ADFS login page.